IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

 Chapter 8.1.2 Design Alternative: Smaller Schemas
   - By observing the contents of actual relations on schema inst_dept, we could note the repetition of information resulting from having to list the building and budget once for each instructor associated with a department.
 However, this is an unreliable process.
   - In other words, we need to write a rule that says “if there were a schema(dept_name, budget), then dept_name is able to serve as the primary key.”
-This rule is speciﬁed as a functional dependency ```dept_name → budget```
+This rule is specified as a functional dependency ```dept_name → budget```
   - Observations such as these and the rules (functional dependencies in particular) that result from them allow the database designer to recognize situations where a schema ought to be split, or decomposed, into two or more schemas.
 It is not hard to see that the right way to decompose inst_dept is into schemas instructor and department as in the original design.
   - Not all decompositions of schemas are helpful.
 Consider an extreme case where all we had were schemas consisting of one attribute.
 No interesting relationships of any kind could be expressed.
   - Consider a less extreme case where we choose to decompose the employee schema ```employee (ID, name, street, city, salary)``` into the following two schemas ``` employee1 (ID, name) ``` and ```employee2 (name, street, city, salary)```